Alan Thicke

 Alan Willis Thicke (né Jeffrey; 1 March 1947 – 13 December 2016) was a Canadian-American actor, songwriter, and game/talk show host.
 He was the father of singer Robin Thicke.
 Thicke was best known for playing Dr. Jason Seaver on the 1980s sitcom Growing Pains on ABC.
 In 2013, he was inducted into Canada's Walk of Fame.

 Early life

 Thicke was born on 1 March 1947 in Kirkland Lake, Ontario, the son of Shirley "Joan" Isobel Marie, a nurse, and William Jeffrey, a stockbroker.
 They divorced in 1953.
 His mother remarried Brian Thicke, a physician, and they moved to Elliot Lake.
-Taking his stepfather's name, Alan Thicke graduated from Elliot Lake Secondary School in 1965.
+Taking his stepfather's name, Thicke graduated from Elliot Lake Secondary School in 1965.
 He went on to attend the University of Western Ontario, joining the Delta Upsilon fraternity.